rydmike/flex_color_scheme/README.md

 # Example Applications

 FlexColorScheme comes bundled with six different examples.
-Earlier we already saw how you can build the default example, and use it as a "Hot Reload Playground".
+Earlier we saw how you can build the default example, and use it as a "Hot Reload Playground".
 You can use it to experiment and learn on your own about FlexColorScheme's features and how to use them.